rbtcollins/bitnami-docker/redmine.md

 ## Step 2: Create a Docker container image

-Lets begin by creating a `Dockerfile` which will describe the Redmine image.
+Lets begin with the `Dockerfile` which will describe the Redmine image.
 Docker container images can extend from other existing images so for this image, we'll extend from the existing `bitnami/ruby` image.
+Take a look at its contents:

 ```dockerfile
 FROM bitnami/ruby:latest